apd115/Netflix-gpt/README.md

 20. Added Gpt serach page containing gpr search bar and gpt chat box.
 21. A movie recommendation system based on user preferences and viewing history, enhancing user experience by suggesting relevant content.
 22. Implemented multi-language support for the app, allowing users to choose their preferred language for a more personalized experience on gpt search page.
+23. Used Gemini API key to process user queries and got the movie suggestions and fetch data from tmdb database based on the movies received from gemini search.
+24. Implemented movie suggestions from tmdb api data based on user queries.
+25. Memoization implementation to reduce api calls.
+26. Added movie data to the redux store.
+27. Reused MovieList container to build movie suggestions boxes in gpt search page.
+28. Created .env file for securing API Keys.
+29. Made the site responsive by adding tailwind css styling for mobile and tablet.